Sufficient principal component regression for pattern discovery in transcriptomic data: Empirical evaluations

+To assess the potential relevance of the genes selected by \methodname to the cancer type from which they were identified, we further explored the DLBCL data and extracted the selected genes.
+(We do the same with AML in the Supplement.)
+We first find the best $\lambda$ via 5-fold cross-validation on all the data and then train \methodname with this $\lambda$.
+Our model selects 87 features corresponding to 32 unique genes and 2 expressed sequence tags (ESTs) for DLBCL.
 Seventeen of the identified genes encode ribosomal proteins, overexpression of which is associated with poor prognosis \citep{rpgdlbcl}.
 A further 9 genes encoding major histocompatibility complex class II (MHCII) proteins were detected, a notable finding in light of the fact that MHCII downregulation is a means by which some DLBCLs evade the immune system \citep{dlbclmhcii}.
-Discovering these large groups of similarly functioning genes illustrates the benefits of \methodname relative to alternatives. \textit{CORO1A} encodes the actin-binding tumor suppressor p57/coronin-1a, the promoter of which is often hypermethylated, and therefore likely silenced, in DLBCL \citep{dlbclp57}. \textit{FEZ1} expression has been used in a prognostic model for DLBCL \citep{dlbclfez1}. \textit{RAG1}, encoding a protein involved in generating antibody diversity, can induce specific genetic aberrations found in DLBCL \citep{dlbclnrco}. \textit{RYK} encodes a catalytically dead receptor tyrosine kinase involved in Wnt signaling and \textit{CXCL5} encodes a chemokine.
+Discovering these large groups of similarly functioning genes illustrates the benefits of \methodname relative to alternatives. \textit{CORO1A} encodes the actin-binding tumor suppressor p57/coronin-1a, the promoter of which is often hypermethylated, and therefore likely silenced in DLBCL \citep{dlbclp57}. \textit{FEZ1} expression has been used in a prognostic model \citep{dlbclfez1}. \textit{RAG1}, encoding a protein involved in generating antibody diversity, can induce specific genetic aberrations found in DLBCL \citep{dlbclnrco}. \textit{RYK} encodes a catalytically dead receptor tyrosine kinase involved in Wnt signaling and \textit{CXCL5} encodes a chemokine.
 To our knowledge, neither gene has been implicated in DLBCL and thus may be of interest for further exploration.
-EST Hs.22635 (GenBank accession AA262469) corresponds to a portion of \textit{ZBTB44}, which encodes an uncharacterized transcriptional repressor, while EST Hs.343870 (GenBank accession AA804270) does not appear to be contained within an annotated gene. \autoref{tab:DLBCLgenes} lists the selected genes and associated references.
-A listing of the genes encoding ribosomal proteins and MHCII proteins are given in the Supplement.
+EST Hs.22635 (GenBank accession AA262469) corresponds to a portion of \textit{ZBTB44}, which encodes an uncharacterized transcriptional repressor, while EST Hs.343870 (GenBank accession AA804270) does not appear to be contained within an annotated gene.
+The Supplement lists the selected genes and associated references.
+A separate listing of the genes encoding ribosomal and MHCII proteins are given in the Supplement.